munificent/craftinginterpreters/book/scanning.md

 ---a;
 ```

 Is it valid?
-That depends on how scanned splits the lexemes.
+That depends on how the scanner splits the lexemes.
 If the scanner
 sees it like:

 ```c